And as I leave, I know that I am leaving my best friend

-But it makes other people nuts to watch it, especially when there seems no rational reason in the world to take your eye off the outrageous wrong someone else has done to you and concentrate on whatever part you played in the mess, however it may pale in comparison.
+But it makes other people nuts to watch, especially when they’re convinced there’s no rational reason to take your eye off the outrageous wrong someone else did and concentrate on whatever part you played in the mess, however it may pale in comparison.

 I was in this long relationship once that was, well, pretty awful.
-His was a virtual EPA Superfund site on his side of the street; in comparison, my side looked like one of the white marble stoops in South Philadelphia that the little old ladies come out and scrub every day.
+He had a virtual EPA Superfund site on his side of the street; in comparison, my side was as pristine as one of the white marble stoops in South Philadelphia that the little old ladies come out to scrub every day.
 I mean, you could do brain surgery on my side of the street, relatively speaking, and still be reasonably confident of maintaining the sterile field.

 And yet.
 I found myself playing head games, trying to control and manipulate him.
 (Competing on his field, as it were.)
 It took a while for me to figure out there was something about him that tapped directly into a badly fucked-up part of me.
 I finally understood I had a chance to clean out that part of myself that was, in my own way, as needy, nasty and manipulative as he was.

 So he’d do or say these truly awful things and we’d fight.
 And then I’d apologize for the part I played, however minor it might have been.
 He’d always gravely accept my apology, never once acknowledging his part – I mean, never.